parashardhapola/scarf/vignettes/sample_integration_tutorial.md

 This vignette is inspired by Seurat's 'immune_alignment' vignette available [here](https://satijalab.org/seurat/v3.0/immune_alignment.html).
 It should be noted though that Scarf's strategy of data integration is quite different from Seurat and we <ins>do not</ins> attempt to compare the results obtained through Scarf vs Seurat.

-The data was downloaded from [this GEO repo](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96583) of the article.
-The vignette assumes that the data was stored in a directory called `kang_stim_pbmc` which contains two subdirectories `control` (for control cells) and `stim` (IFN-beta stimulated cells).
-Both of these directories contain the 10x format barcodes, genes and matrix files.

 Import Scarf.
 We also run autotime Ipython magic command that will help track the runtime duration of each jupyter notebook cell.